nothoru/student-management/README.md

 ## Purpose and Description
 The purpose of the Student Management System is to provide an efficient platform for managing student data within an educational institution.
 It enables administrators and teachers to maintain accurate records of student information, courses enrolled, and academic performance.
 Additionally, it facilitates communication between stakeholders and streamlines administrative tasks related to student management.

-##Install Django if not installed
+## Install Django if not installed
-    pip install -r requirements.txt
+    py -m pip install Django

 ## Explore
 Try it out by installing the requirements.
 (Works only with python >= 3.8, due to Django 4)